"VSYNC synchronization" Tester Manual|

 Enable the 'Mouse input lag detector XX frames' option at vsynctester.com and move the mouse

-consistently (moderately fast) left/right until you find an 'XX' (1, 2, 3, etc) that causes the red dot to
+consistently (moderately fast) left/right until you find an 'XX' (1, 2, 3, etc) that causes the

-of input lag caused by the web browser.
+number of 'frames' of input lag caused by the web browser.

-under the cursor, and reveals a two frame input delay for the web browser.
+be positioned under the cursor, and reveals a two frame input delay for the web browser.

 The black crosshair cursor is the hardware cursor.
 The black dot is the software cursor